iagrant/Recipes/content/Breakfast/Biscuits.md

 - 1 cup milk & 1 tsp vinegar - cold!
 	- to replace buttermilk

-Mix dry
+1. Whisk dry
-Add butter
+2. Add butter
-Add milk
+3. Add milk

 Bake 450F for 14mins or more if big